Manicben/3DPrintSaviour/README.md

 3DPrintSaviour (3DPS) is a automatic print failure detection system for 3D printers and runs on Raspberry Pi 3 models.
 It uses Octoprint and Octolapse to get timelapse images, which 3DPS uses to determine if a failure occurred.

 ## How does it work?
 Octolapse generates amazing timelapse images where, from the camera's viewpoint, only the 3D model changes.
 These images are sent to another Pi (using lsyncd/rsync), where the arrival of a new image (with inotifywait) triggers the Python scripts.
 By comparing the previous layer image to the current layer image and through the use of OpenCV, a score in the form of a Normalised Root Mean-Squared Error (NRMSE) value is calculated, which represents how similar the two images are, with values over 1 representing a significant deviation.
 This value stays consistently below 1 after shadow thresholding during a simple 3D print.
+This was extended, so that the current image is compared to the image from 5 layers prior.
+This is named the "deviance" and is calculated in the same way as the score.
+This value aims to represent how much the print has deviated from past layers.
+This value is quite high when the current layer has less of a change than the layer from 5 layers prior.
+An example would be anything with a large base, the base itself is large, anything on top of the base would be smaller in comparison, meaning the deviance would be high.
+Once 5 layers into the part on top of the base, the deviance will decrease as there is less of a change.
+Using both the score and deviance, it is possible to detect when a 3D print has either detached from the bed or a part has broken off.
+* Detachment - Score > 1.0 (Deviance > 1.0 as well, but not needed)
+* Breakage - Score > 0.7 AND Deviance > 0.9
-When the value goes above 1, the system triggers, sending a pause command to Octoprint via the REST API (using Octoclient) and printing out the layer at which it failed in the Pi's terminal.
+The above threshold values are used to detect when a failure has occurred.
+If either of the above conditions are true, printcontrol.py sends a pause signal to the printer via the Octoprint REST API and notes down the layer at which the pause was issued and what potentially caused the pause.
+Please note that the threshold values are subject to change upon further experimentation.
+They have been chosen purely based on experiment observations.

 ## Changelog
+### 10/04/2018 (3DPS V1)
+* Both SCORE and DEVIANCE values are logged with '-test' or '-t' and printcontrol.py is not run in test mode
+* Added new detection based on SCORE and DEVIANCE that detects partial breakages.
+Needs further testing
+* Added DEVIANCE calculation using current image and image from 5 layers prior
+* Renamed variables to make more sense
 ### 08/04/2018 (3DPS V1)
 * Renamed run.sh to run.
 Now uses BASH and can provide '-test' or '-t' to copy output from get\_scores.py to a logfile in the same directory as the images.
 Useful for gathering NRMSE data for complete prints and view how the values change for each layer
 * Forgot to remove old URL and API\_KEY from octoclient\_test.py, has been replaced